 That being said, it is equally important to understand that when you attend classes, you are not in a military environment.
 The attitudes and behavior of your peers, sometimes much younger than you in both age and maturity, may differ from your own.
 While the serious, business-minded attitude developed during service is valuable, you should keep in mind that not everyone will appreciate or respond to a militaristic demeanor.
 Moderating your attitude can go a long way towards a more positive assimilation into an undergraduate or graduate classroom.

 Practically speaking, your experiences may also provide an edge in landing private sector internships, which must oftentimes be sought out with little help from your college or university.
-Such extracurricular pursuits can make your professional prospects all the more solid.
+Such extracurricular pursuits can provide more career opportunities.

 Financing Your Education

-As generous as the GI Bill’s benefits are, there is one very important fact to keep in mind: the benefits are finite.
-First, you must request them within 15 years of your discharge or you will lose them forever.
-They then will only pay for up to 36 months of your education.
-Finally, they may not sufficiently cover all of your education expenses, which is why you should take full advantage of all forms of financial aid.
-Consult our guide dedicated entirely to the financial aid opportunities all members of the military must consider.
+The Post-9/11 GI Bill’s benefits are finite.
+You must request your benefits within 15 years of your discharge or you will lose them forever, and the bill only pays for 36 months of your education.
+Consult our guide that’s dedicated entirely to the financial aid opportunities that all members of the military should consider.